parimalsatyal/neu/-drafts/small-web.md

 <--- Image list of Geocities neighbourhoods --- >

 An interesting word was very common back in the Geocities days that has since died out is the word "webmaster" (mostly gender-neutral, although sometimes declined to the feminine "webmistress").
-The idea was that you created a <em>space</em> on the web, of which you were the <em>master</em> of the realm.
-You welcomed visitors (often with a splash screen), you guided your visitors around the different spaces (usually on the home page) and reminded them to leave a word on the guestbook on their way out (as you can on the <a href="https://users2.smartgb.com/g/g.php?a=s&i=g26-37520-60">guestbook of this website</a>).
+The idea was that you created a <em>space</em> on the web, of which you were the <em>master</em>.
+You welcomed visitors (sometimes with a splash screen), you guided them around by explaining what they might find and the different spaces available to them (usually on the home page) and reminded them to leave a word on the guestbook on their way out (as you can on <a href="https://users2.smartgb.com/g/g.php?a=s&i=g26-37520-60"> my guestbook</a>).

 But the semantics of the web of yore made sense in the context of how you _practically_ interacted with it.
 Unlike the web of today, you very rarely just came in for one specific thing and left; you usually stayed and looked around.
 You _browsed_.

 Which takes us back to the original question of how you found websites to visit.
-Today, "search engine optimisation" did not exist.
-You were lucky to show up in pre-Google search engines, but that would mean that somebody would have to be looking for that information.
-But not everybody who visited your website <em>did</em> know what they were looking for before.
+You were lucky if your small site showed up in pre-Google search engines, but even if it did, it would mean that somebody would have to be looking for that information.
+But not everybody who visited your website <em>were</em> looking for anything specific at all.
+They might simply have wanted to find other websites on a topic they were interested it.

-On way was by browsing directories, like the Geocities neighbourhoods: lists of websites often arranged by categories and sub-categories.
+One way of doing so was by browsing directories, like the Geocities neighbourhoods: lists of websites often arranged by categories and sub-categories.
 In fact, most search engines were also directories.

 <—-- Image: Screenshot of search engine directory from the past>